 This post contains affiliate links.
 All opinions are my own.

 Windows.
 You don’t need to bust the glass out of the frame and replace the entire window to be more comfortable, but you do need to think about the way that they look.
-Ideally, you have double glazing already, otherwise you will need to pop the glass and replace!
+Ideally, you have double glazing already, otherwise, you will need to pop the glass and replace it!
 Otherwise, think about how the curtains and blinds that you use for your windows make the overall look of the house appear.
 We got our blinds from Blinds Chalet and they are awesome!

 Lighting.
-Soft lighting in bedrooms along with complimentary lighting throughout the house in the form of lamp and spotlights can make the home more comfortable.
-Natural light is always the best option but it’s not always possible, so maximise where you can.
+Soft lighting in bedrooms along with complimentary lighting throughout the house in the form of lamps and spotlights can make the home more comfortable.
+Natural light is always the best option but it’s not always possible, so maximize where you can.

 Furniture.
-The way that you decorate and furnish your home is going to make a difference to how comfortable it looks.
-Sofas, chairs and even dining chairs need careful consideration!
+The way that you decorate and furnish your home is going to make a difference in how comfortable it looks.
+Sofas, chairs, and even dining chairs need careful consideration!
 Some foam mattresses and pillows can put the finishing comfort into your home.

 Flooring.
-A floor can make a huge difference to how comfortable you find your home.
+A floor can make a huge difference in how comfortable you find your home.
 You don’t need cold hardwood in the bedroom only to get your warm feet onto it in the morning.
-Carpeting in rooms where you are sleeping and lying comfortably (or watching Netflix!) is going to be warmer than the rooms with hardwood floors.
+The carpeting in rooms where you are sleeping and lying comfortably (or watching Netflix!) is going to be warmer than the rooms with hardwood floors.

 Your house is your castle.
 Make it a fluffy, comfortable one!